Italy in April: Discover The Country’s Spring Secrets

 How crowded are popular tourist sites in Italy in April?

 Tourist sites are generally less crowded in April compared to the summer months.
-However, popular attractions can still attract many visitors, especially during weekends and holidays.
+However, popular attractions and Italian cultural tours can still attract many visitors, especially during weekends and holidays.
 It's a good idea to book tickets in advance for major sites.

 Are flights to Italy cheaper in April?